Knots with infinitely many non-characterizing slopes: Triviality of annulus twists and application to knot theory

 In this subsection, we consider whether the converse of Lemma~\ref{lem:trivial1} holds or not, which motivates the following question. \begin{question} Let $K$ be a knot with an annulus presentation $(A,b)$.
 Fix an integer $n$.
 If we have $K=A^{n}(K)$, is the $n$-fold annulus twist along $(A,b)$ trivial?
 More strongly, is the $n$-th Osoinach-Teragaito's homeomorphism

-is isotopic to the identity? \end{question} We do not have any counterexamples of this question at the time of writing.
+is isotopic to the identity? \end{question} We do not have any counterexamples to this question at the time of writing.
 Potential counterexamples are constructed as follows: Let $K$ be a knot with an annulus presentation $(A,b)$.
 Suppose that $\operatorname{Int}A\cap b =\emptyset$.
 Then, for any integer $n$, we have $K=A^{n}(K)$.
 However, we do not know whether the $n$-fold annulus twist along $(A,b)$ is trivial or not.
 For example, the knot $8_{1}$ has such an annulus presentation, see Figure~\ref{equivalent-knots}.
+If the $n$-fold annulus twist along the annulus presentation are not trivial, then the two knots $\alpha_{8_1}$ and $\phi(\alpha_{8_1})$ in $M_{8_1}(0)$ are not isotopic although they are equivalent.